 factoryClass attribute - the name of a class implementing the

 ToolWindowFactory interface.
 When the user clicks on the tool window button, the

 createToolWindowContent() method of the factory class is called, and initializes the UI of the tool window.
 This procedure ensures that unused tool windows don't cause any overhead in startup time or memory usage: if a user does not interact with the tool window, no plugin code will be loaded or executed.

-If the tool window of a plugin doesn't need to be displayed for all projects:
+If the tool window of a plugin should not be displayed for all projects:

 conditionClass attribute in plugin.xml with a class implementing

 Condition<Project> (can be the same class as the